staples-sparx/StaplesLabs.github.io/jobs/product_manager.md

 ### Introduction

-Do you grok Clojure and Big Data?
-Excited about large systems and machine learning?
-Have you ever wanted to work with the agility and speed of a start-up environment, while being backed by the resources of a multi-billion dollar company?
-Now’s your chance!
-Staples, the world’s second largest internet retailer, recently completed the acquisition of Runa, a software company based in San Mateo, Calif. that helps online retailers increase sales by personalizing the shopping experience.
-We’re ramping up to hire a cutting-edge team for our latest Staples lab, with offices located in downtown San Mateo, four blocks from the train station.
+For Staples, the world’s **3rd largest eCommerce player**, no problem is trivial.
+You want scale, a fire hose of data and the chance to target and impact a **24 billion dollar business**?
+We’ve got that and more!

+SparX is a **small team** (30 people) based in San Mateo, CA which specializes in **eCommerce** and is dedicated to leveraging **personalization & big data to drive sales & profit**.
+We operate in **startup mode but have the backing of Staples**.

-The San Mateo team will drive major initiatives in next-generation digital platforms, personalization and big data research, to be leveraged in 26 countries.
+The San Mateo team is currently driving major initiatives in **next-generation digital platforms, personalization, marketing, pricing, order fulfillment, supply chain, merchandizing**, and **big data research**, to be leveraged in 26 countries.

+We’re hiring individuals who **bring strong product, business, and eCommerce experience** to our cutting-edge team.
+You will get a chance to **influence Staples re-invention** as it expands to a wider **marketplace** approach and **aggressively automate, personalize and scale its operations and user experience.

 ### Position Summary

-* Play a part in transforming the business processes and systems used at one of the world’s largest e-commerce operations.
-Use your expertise in data visualization and analytics to transform numbers and data into pictures and graphs that get to the very essence of things.
-* We are looking to fill multiple roles for our Innovation Lab.
-If you are an experienced engineer with the following experience please apply!
-We have multiple opportunities for individual contributors as well as leadership roles.
+The Product Manager will be responsible for representing the SparX team driving business requirements for our existing SparX products and drive the creation of new products or processes with high-impact on Staples bottom-line.
+This role will partner strategically with both internal engineering teams and external teams in order to deliver SparX products to all Staples business units.
+The vision for this role is to **bring world-class eCommerce expertise to the SparX team**, to drive increased sales and have a **tremendous impact** on Staples as a whole.

 ### Requirements

-* BA/BS in Computer Science, Math, Physics, or other technical field
+* Bachelors degree
-* Minimum 5 years engineering or product management experience with Internet products and technologies
+* Minimum 6 years related product management experience

-* Experience with end user software facing applications, and User Experience (how much experience do I need?)
-* MS in Computer Science, Math, Physics, or other technical field
+### Preferred

+* Experience with Big Data & Data Science based product development
-* Demonstrated understanding of what it means for products to be intuitive and usable.
+* Demonstrated understanding of online merchandising, marketing and/or online interface design experience
-* Experience in machine learning, statistics, and building predictive systems
-* A thorough understanding of how business needs drive product features
-* Have a proven track record planning, scoping, releasing, and maintaining the lifecycle of successful products
+* Previous experience with high-leverage and innovative eCommerce players such as Amazon, Walmart, Target
+* Experience with order management, fulfillment center, distribution centers, supply chains
+* Experience with pricing & marketing strategies in an eCommerce context
+* High level of attention to detail, and the ability to work independently, adjust priorities, and work in a continuously changing environment
+* Strong strategic, analytical and critical thinking skills; ability to break down complex problems and formulate plans, experience with test & learn methodologies
+* Proven ability to collaborate broadly with flexible, positive attitude and ability to consistently deliver results
+* Exceptional oral and written communication skills; ability to communicate to the senior executive levels